jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 ## Using Create React App

-We are going to use create-react-app in this whole post.
-Create React App is a tool bootstrapping a pre-configured React project.
+We are going to use [create-react-app](https://github.com/facebookincubator/create-react-app) in this post. `create-react-app` is a tool bootstrapping a pre-configured ready-to-use React project.
 For instance, it handles Hot Module Reload (HMR) allowing us to selectively reload a component we just changed instead of reloading the whole page.

 ``` sh
 # install create-react-app globally